 I tried to act cool.
-It's like if you're starstruck but you don't want them to know that you're starstruck.
+I didn't want to-- it's like if you're starstruck but you don't want them to know that you're starstruck.

 Just like meeting a celebrity.

 Exactly.
-You downplay it, you try not to mention it, but you definitely check them out twice and look at them when they walk away.
-Like, oh my god, you're the tooth fairy.
+You downplay it.
+You try not to mention it, but you definitely check them out twice and look at them when they walk away.
+You're like, oh my god, you're the tooth fairy.

 But you knew enough to play it cool.

 I knew enough to play it cool.
-I said hey, how you doing, what's for dinner, how am I getting home tonight?
-Are my parents going to pick me up, have they called?
+I said hey, how you doing?
+What's for dinner?
+How am I getting home tonight?
+Are my parents gonna pick me up?
+Have they called?

 You did play it cool.

 One interesting question in all this, why did both girls come to what seems like the least likely conclusion from the evidence in front of them-- of a parent swapping money for a tooth under a pillow?
-Well, Alison Gopnick studies how children think, and she says of course it's logical for a seven-year-old to conclude that her own father might be the tooth fairy.
+Well, Alison Gopnik studies how children think, and she says, of course it's logical for a seven-year-old to conclude that her own father might be the tooth fairy.